nadirbad/VerticalSliceArchitecture/.agent-os/product/roadmap.md

   - MedicationRefillApproved or MedicationRefillDenied events
   - Status validation and audit trail

+### Notes on Completed Work

+**Test Coverage:**

+- ✅ Comprehensive unit tests for all completed features (129 tests passing as of 2025-10-01)
+- ✅ Domain model tests for Appointment and Prescription entities
+- ✅ Validator tests with boundary conditions
+- ⚠️ Integration tests framework exists but incomplete for Healthcare endpoints

+**Technical Improvements:**

+- ✅ Migrated to .NET 9 Minimal APIs for cleaner endpoint definitions
+- ✅ Validation refactored to eliminate duplication between layers
+- ✅ Consistent ErrorOr pattern across all Healthcare features
+- ✅ HTTP request files for manual testing of all scenarios

-### Dependencies
+### Dependencies for Remaining Features

-- Entity Framework migrations for Prescription and RefillRequest entities
+- Entity Framework migrations for RefillRequest entity
-- Domain entity implementations for Prescription and RefillRequest
+- Domain entity implementation for RefillRequest
-- Event handlers for prescription-related events
+- Event handlers for refill-related events
 - HTTP request files for manual testing
+- Integration test coverage expansion

 ---